CharnelMouse/duel52/README.md

   - TwinStrike [implemented]
     - Trap cards killed by Twinstrike damage correctly flip and heal
     - Twinstrike damage gets correctly blocked after killing a Taunt card
-    - Takes damage if dealing Twinstrike damage to a Retaliate (only one of a pair) [not implemented]
+    - Takes damage if dealing Twinstrike damage to a Retaliate (only one of a pair) [implemented]
   - Taunt
     - 3 maximum health instead of 2 [implemented]
     - If present, non-Taunt allies can't be attacked by non-Nimble enemies [implemented]